mbkoltai/ExaStoLog/doc/README.md

 #### Visualize stationary probability values for states and nodes

 We can now visualize the stationary solution, along with the transition (or kinetic) matrix of the model.
-Visualization of the full transition matrix can take very long, it is not recommended for models larger than 12 nodes.

 The following arguments need to be defined for the visualization:
 ```MATLAB